- January 16, 2016

 If you’ve been careful, and you’ve still been injured, someone else might be at fault.
 Landlords and superintendents are legally obligated to maintain safe living environments for all of their tenants.
 Slick steps, derelict banisters, and icy stoops can all lead to slips, trips and falls.
 In the story above, for instance, the malfunctions of the Brooklyn elevator were well-known, and yet, nobody in charge did anything about it.
 The results were tragic.
 If you believe that you’ve been likewise harmed- if you believe that the negligence or outright malfeasance of a property owner has directly caused your injury, it may be within your rights to sue.
 At Kaplan Lawyers PC, we can appraise the facts, review your case, and begin formulating a strong legal strategy, uniquely tailored to your situations.

-Our consultations are a free and easy way to get started, so contact us today.
+Our consultations from manhattan car accident attorneys are a free and easy way to get started, so contact us today.